rmanaem/app/docs/nutrition.md

 How to evolve this later

-Introduce NutritionViewState in viewstate/ and replace the hard‑coded arguments in _NutritionContent with real state fields.
+Introduce NutritionViewState in viewstate/ and replace the hard-coded arguments in _NutritionContent with real state fields.

 Move _DailySummaryCard, _MacroChip, _MealListSection into widgets/ if they grow.